B-McDonnell/autopi/docs/scripts/CSM_add_network_from_txt.md

 # Usage
-- Look in .txt file in /boot/, and use provided network details to add network.
+- Look in `/boot/CSM_new_network.txt` file, and use provided network details to add network.

 # Implementation